 If you always park your car and then listen to music for hours, then you need a secondary battery.

-Steps on Adding the Second Battery for Car Audio
+Steps for Adding the Second Battery for Car Audio

 Car stereo bass boosters and heavy-powered amplifiers make listening to music feel more natural.
 The speakers are energized by cross-over boxes and huge amplifiers designed to maximize sound, and otehr higher-end stereo systems can even add high-energized capacitors to store energy that allow great amounts of bass.

-These drain power is tough on charging system and lots of people mount high-powered alternators in their vehicles.
+These drain power and are tough on charging system, and lots of people mount high-powered alternators in their vehicles.
 The really smart individuals add a secondary battery.
-Below are steps on how to wire secondary battery for car audio.
+Below are steps on how to wire a secondary battery for car audio.

 # STEP 1

 Park your car.
 Turn off the engine.
-Open the hood and disconnect your car’s battery use wrench to remove the negative terminal connection.
+Open the hood and disconnect your car’s battery.
+Use a wrench to remove the negative terminal connection.
 Open your trunk.

 # STEP 2

 Determine where to install the second battery.
-The majority of the systems, place the auxiliary battery at the safest and best location which is on the right beside the amplifiers in the car’s trunk.
+For the majority of systems, place the auxiliary battery right beside the amplifiers in the car’s trunk.

-This puts the new battery near to the stereo components, which makes wiring much easier.
-If your amplifiers are installed in an area aside from the trunk, you could install the battery near or just route the wiring from the trunk-installed battery to the amplifiers.
+Putting the new battery near to the stereo components makes wiring much easier.
+If your amplifiers are installed in an area otehr from the trunk, you could install the battery near or just route the wiring from the trunk-installed battery to the amplifiers.
 The space will determine the location of your second battery.

 # STEP 3

 Install the battery.
 Find the battery box in your car.
 Put a drill bit into the drill motor and bore through the battery box's installing tabs and into the trunk floor.

-Use the hardware that is included in the battery box, put a bolt on each of the installing tabs on the box and the holes you created.
+Use the hardware that is included in the battery box, and put a bolt on each of the installing tabs on the box and the holes you created.
 Use a wrench to tighten them.